 Getting around most of the neighborhoods and areas in Melbourne will need to be done using the trains, trams and buses, but when you have the opportunity to walk you should take advantage of it.
 Exploring as much of the city as possible by foot can bring you new experiences and you can save money as well!
 The Melbourne Central Business District is easy to navigate since it is set up like a grid, and if you buy some handy maps you should have no problem at all figuring out where to go.
 To get to the surrounding suburbs, however, you will probably need to take the buses or trams.

 While you are walking around the city we recommend stopping by some of its top tourist attractions and activities.
-Visit Queen Victoria Market to buy fresh meats and produce as well as souvenirs, and areas like Port Phillip Bay or Federation Square offer different attractions that you can enjoy.
+Visit Queen Victoria Market for shopping to buy fresh meats and produce as well as souvenirs, and areas like Port Phillip Bay or Federation Square offer different attractions that you can enjoy.

 Aside from walking by foot, Melbourne is great for biking and it is actually one of the most bike friendly cities in Australia.
 The city is working on adding more bike paths to help encourage its citizens to use bicycles instead of cars.